|« PreviousNext »|

 If you signed up for AWS but have not created an IAM user for yourself, you can create one using the IAM console.

-Open the IAM console at https://console.aws.amazon.com/iam/.
+Sign in to the AWS Management Console and open the IAM console at https://console.aws.amazon.com/iam/.

-Administrators in the Group Name box.
+In the Group Name box, type

 To sign in as this new IAM user, sign out of the AWS console, then use the following